Yonaba/30log/README.md

 ## Class-Commons support

-[Class-Commons](https://github.com/bartbes/Class-Commons) is an interface that provides a common API for a wide range of object orientation libraries in Lua.
+[Class-Commons](https://github.com/bartbes/Class-Commons) is an interface which provides a common API for a wide range of Object Orientation libraries in Lua.
 There is a small plugin, originally written by [TsT](https://github.com/tst2005) which provides compatibility between *30log* and *Class-commons*. <br/>
 See here: [30logclasscommons](http://github.com/Yonaba/30logclasscommons).